 The non-relativistic limit is thought as the limit of vanishing kinetic energy or low temperatures.
-For a particle propagating with null 5-momentum $p_A$ in flat 5D space-time (i.e., a 5D photon), we impose $|p_j|\ll |p_0|$ and $|p_j|\ll |p_5|$, which yield $p_0\approx \pm p_5$.
+For a particle propagating with null 5-momentum $p_A$ (i.e., a 5D photon) in flat 5D space-time, we impose $|p_j|\ll |p_0|$ and $|p_j|\ll |p_5|$, which yield $p_0\approx \pm p_5$.
 Hence, a particle starting at the origin of the coordinate frame remains localized around $x^0\approx \pm x^5$.
 The propagation problem reduces to the 5D KG equation, which, in light-cone coordinates,

 leads to the Schr\"odinger and the Fokker-Planck (FP) equations \cite{Breban:2015bf}.
 In the case of weak fields, Eq.~\eqref{eq:changeQM} still provides approximate light-cone coordinates where